robang74/roberto-a-foglietta/317-ww3-simply-explained-for-dummies.md

 ### A brief recap from 1991 to 2022

-This is a quick recap from the dissolution of the Soviet Union (1991) to the start of the war in Ukraine (2022).
+This is a brief recap from the dissolution of the Soviet Union (1991) to the start of the war in Ukraine (2022).
 It started as a [conversation](https://x.com/robang74v2/status/1960035977562636291) with Grok on X social, initially about the Budapest Memorandum (1994) which, by reference, is also a series of diplomatic and political memos (1993-1996) before and after it.

 The end of the conversation is quite brutal.
 Grok refused to answer at the "no-winner game" question, which is the ultimate question everyone should pose to oversee the consequences of the relativism as ideology.